 Figure 1.
-Structure of the ligand QPh,Me,(Me),CH2Cl and complex [Sm(QPh,Me,(Me),CH2Cl)3(H2O)4](ClO4)3 [145].
+Structure of the ligand QPh,Me,(Me),CH2Cl and of the complex [Sm(QPh,Me,(Me),CH2Cl)3(H2O)4](ClO4)3 [145].

-Obtaining complexes with lower coordination numbers is impossible in the presence of solvents containing N- or O-donor atoms.
-This explains the large number of examples of eight-coordinated complexes described in the literature: when synthesizing neutral compounds in common solvents such as H2O, EtOH, and DMF, it is impossible to avoid their incorporation into the coordination sphere without introducing additional ligands.
+The synthesis of complexes with lower coordination numbers is impossible in the presence of solvents containing N- or O-donor atoms.
+This explains the large number of examples of eight-coordinated complexes described in the literature: when neutral compounds are synthesized in common solvents such as H2O, EtOH, and DMF, it is impossible to avoid their incorporation into the coordination sphere without introducing additional ligands.

-The main methods for synthesizing tris-solvate complexes are presented in Scheme 4.
-The classical synthesis scheme for acylpyrazolonates is as follows: 3 equivalents of the ligand are dissolved in ethanol (in some cases, CHCl3 is used).
-Then, 1 equivalent of a lanthanide chloride, nitrate, or perchlorate and 3 equivalents of a base are added to the solution to neutralize the acidity of the ligand.
+The main methods for synthesizing tris-solvate complexes are presented in Scheme 5.
+The classical synthetic scheme for lanthanide acylpyrazolonates is as follows: 3 equivalents of the ligand are dissolved in ethanol (in some cases, CHCl3 is used).
+Then, 1 equivalent of lanthanide chloride, nitrate, or perchlorate and 3 equivalents of a base are added to the solution to neutralize the acidity of the ligand.
 The inorganic salt of the alkali metal with the lanthanide salt anion precipitates out and is separated from the mother liquor.
-To obtain lanthanide acylpyrazolonates in solid form, the solvent is evaporated.
-An alternative method can be used to obtain solvates with aprotic solvents such as THF.
+Lanthanide acylpyrazolonates in solid form were obtained after evaporation of the solvent.
+An alternative method can be used to obtain solvates with aprotic solvents such as THF by using Ln[N(SiMe2)]3 as starting reagent.